sov2000/etspi-cli/README.md

 ## Prerequisites:

 - Access to the Etsy API is essential.
 Review [Etsy Quick Start Guide](https://developers.etsy.com/documentation/tutorials/quickstart) for directions on how to get your personal API key.
-- Etspi doesn't provide API key assistance, but it can help with authorization and managing access tokens (explained in the **Authentication** section).
+- Familiarize yourself with the Etsy OAuth 2.0 authentication process ([link to Etsy OAuth 2.0 documentation](https://developers.etsy.com/documentation/essentials/authentication))
 - Familiarity with JMESPath expressions ([link to JMESPath examples](https://jmespath.org/examples.html)) is recommended to filter and transform output data.

 ## Features: